-This week’s spotlight is Carrie, from Carrie’s Chronicles!
+This week’s spotlight is Carrie Berk, from Carrie’s Chronicles!
 Carrie launched her blog, “Carrie’s Chronicles: One girl’s adventures in fashion, food, beauty and beyond” with a media reception at Bergdorf’s in December 2017.
 The weekly blog is her take on all things “fun, fab and fashionable” in NYC and features “Carrie’s Q & A” with several celebrities and beauty/fashion movers and shakers.
 Carrie is also an influencer for numerous fashion/beauty/lifestyle brands and enjoys showcasing her personal style on Instagram (@carrieberkk) with the city as her canvas.
-Most recently, she released a new book series called “Ask Emma,” (Bonnier Publishing) based on her own personal experience with cyberbullying.
+Most recently, Carrie Berk released a new book series called “Ask Emma,” (Bonnier Publishing) based on her own personal experience with cyberbullying.

 What inspired you to start Carrie’s Chronicles?

 I’ve always loved to write.
 I actually published a children’s book series called The Cupcake Club at age 8!
 But after working at Seventeen Magazine last summer, I really gained an appreciation for the fashion industry and the wide variety of style content in magazines and websites.
 I wanted to make a blog that was fun to read and beautiful to look at, yet informative and word-heavy since that’s what I’m best at.